Shinsplat/ComfyUI-Shinsplat/README.md

 	The "More" alternative has 2 each of the types, so you can use this as a gate as well as combine inputs to outputs.

+String Interpolated

+	It's just string literal, with dynamicPrompts enabled.

+Variables

+	Assign text to variables.
+Very early implementation but works if you're careful, you can't have, say, $THIS and $THIS2 yet.

+	"THIS": "a big black car",
+	"THAT": "a long dark road",

+	And in  your text inputter, "String Interpolated" maybe,

+	a dog is driving $THIS along $THAT .
+	-> a dog is driving a big black car along a long dark road .

+CLIP Text Encode SD3 (Shinsplat)

+	Includes the END directive, BREAK coming later maybe but so far I have not seen anything useful come out of this BREAK implementation, it does what it's supposed to do, as far as I can tell, but not what I want.
+I may have bugged it so I'll check later.
+To be clear, BREAK is NOT included in this custom node.